pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 # Using proposals
-[Proposals](https://help.loomio.org/en/proposals.html) are a flexible and powerful tool for *convergence* — bringing a discussion to a conclusion or clear outcome.
-Groups that use proposals tend to get more value out of using Loomio.
+[Proposals](https://help.diehard.fund/en/proposals.html) are a flexible and powerful tool for *convergence* — bringing a discussion to a conclusion or clear outcome.
+Groups that use proposals tend to get more value out of using Diehard.Fund.

 Proposals are *not* only for when you have consensus.
 They are very useful for clarifying any disagreements, inviting more participation, and helping issues progress.

 ## Start your first proposal now
-Our research shows that groups that have 2 proposals in their first week continue to use Loomio successfully for a long time.
+Our research shows that groups that have 2 proposals in their first week continue to use Diehard.Fund successfully for a long time.

 Chose a real topic relevant to your group, big or small, that participants will have a view on.
 Use proposals early and often to help users understand their value, so when a critical issue arises, you'll be ready.